christianwach/civicrm-wp-profile-sync/docs/ACFE.md

 #### CiviCRM Case Action

-To use the Message Field that is available when creating a Case has been skipped (because the Contact already has a Case of the selected Type) an action reference of the form `{action:your-action-name:dismiss_message}` is needed.
-Replace `your-action-name` with the value from the Case Action's *Action name* Field.
+To use the Message Field that is available when creating a Case has been skipped (because the Contact already has a Case of the selected Type) an action reference of the form `{action:your-case-action-name:dismiss_message}` is needed.

+To make other Form Actions conditional on the Case being created, use an action reference of the form `{action:your-case-action-name:created}` in the "Conditional On" Field.

+To make other Form Actions conditional on the Case being skipped, use an action reference of the form `{action:your-case-action-name:skipped}` in the "Conditional On" Field.

+Replace `your-case-action-name` with the value from the Case Action's *Action name* Field.

 ## What's Missing?